-VOTE BY INTERNET - www.prospecte.com or scan the QR Barcode above Work of the the intervent to baraneting your voting instructions and for electronic delivery of information until 11:59 p.m.
-Eastern Daylight Time on May 18, 2023 until 11:59 p.m.
-Eastern Daylight Time on May 16, 2023, to instruct the Referenced Saming Nan Insteade.
-How your provy card/voting instruction form in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.
-ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS If you would like to reduce the costs insured by our company in making proxy materials, you can cornent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
-To sign to for electronic delivery, plase follow the instructions above to vote using the Internet and, when pompded, indicate that you agree to receive or access provy materials electronically in Tuture years.
-VOTE BY PHONE - 1-800.690-6903 We any look-tone ledphone to therare thy our voting instructions form in hand when you cal de the instructions.
-Vot esting the instructions.
-Vot esting Mau.
+USTE BY INTERNET - www.proxyvote.com or scan the QR Barcode above Use the Internet to transmit your voting instructions and for electronic delivery of information until 11:59 p.m.
+Eastern Daylight Time on May 18, 2023 Justil 11:59 p.m.
+Eastern Daylight Time on May 16, 2023, to instruct the Referenerd Samings Plan Innative.
+Have your peny cardyoting instruction form in hand when you access the website and follow the instructions to obtain your records and to create an electronic voting instruction form.

+ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS.
+If you would like to reduce the cods incurred by our company in mailing proxy materials, you can consent to receiving all future proxy statements, proxy cards and annual reports electronically via e-mail or the Internet.
+To sign up for electronic delivery, plose follow the instructions above to vote using the Internet and, when prompted, indicate that you agree to receive or access proxy materials electronically in future years.

+VOTE BY PHONE - 1-800-690-6903 Use any Votoch hore ledephone to brannet your voting instructions until 11:59 p.m.
+Eastern Daylight Time on May 18, 2023 (until 11:59 p.m.
+Lastern Daylight Time on May 16, 2023, to instruct the Restrement Sanings Rain Trusteds-Have your proxy cardyoting instruction form in hand when you call and then follow the instructions.

+call and their rollow the modurations.

+VPOTE BY MAJE.

+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided.

-call and their DORVETUPE INDUCESSES.
-VOTE BY MAIL Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to Ingredion Incorporated, c/o Invadisige, 51 Mercedes Way, Edgewood, WY 11717.
-(Your voting instructions must be received by 11:59 p.m.
+Mark, sign and date your proxy card and return it in the postage-paid envelope we have provided or return it to higher date.

+If you writing instructions must be received by 11:59 p.m.
 Eastern Daylight Time on May 16, 2023, to instruct the Retirement Savings Plan Trustee.)

-If you vote using the Internet or vote by phone, please do not mail your prory.
-THANK YOU FOR VOTING
+If you vote using the Internet or vote by phone, please do not mail your proxy.

+THEANK YOU FOR VOTING.